-14. REQUIRED INFORMATION BY GENERAL RESOLUTION NO. 629 OF THE CNV
+14. REQUIRED INFORMATION BY GENERAL RESOLUTION NO. 629 OF THE CNV a) Required Information by General Resolution No. 629

-Due to General Resolution No. 629 of the CNV, we inform that supporting documentation of Company's operations, which is not in Company's headquarters, is stored in the following companies:
+Due to General Resolution No. 629 of the CNV, the Company informs that supporting documentation of Company's operations, which is not in Company's headquarters, is stored in the following companies:

 - Adea S.A. located in Barn 3 Route 36, Km.
 31.5 Florencio Varela Province of Buenos Aires. - File S.R.L., located in Panamericana and R.S.
-Peña Blanco Escalada Luján de Cuyo Province of Mendoza.
+Peña Blanco Escalada Luján de Cuyo Province of Mendoza. - b) Minimum Shareholders' equity and liquid counterparty required by General Resolution No. 622